Andrew Carnegie Fellowship

 This initiative is focused on:

-Political Polarization - Studying the connection of political polarization with moral beliefs to insight into what causes and drives polarization.
+Political Polarization - Studying the connection between political polarization and moral beliefs.

-Civil Discourse - Students will gain the skills of civil discourse necessary to constructive conversations across disagreement.
+Civil Discourse - Instilling the skills of civil discourse necessary to constructive conversations across disagreement.

 Grant Overview